As a church school. we pride ourselves on our SMSC provision, which has been re-validated in our last SIAMS inspection as outstanding.

 Friendship & Anti-Bullying

 At Archbishop Benson School we take a strong stance on all forms of bullying or discrimination.
 We believe that in the vast majority of cases bullying occurs where friendship issues are not addressed effectively when they first occur.
-This is why we have been very proactive in creating our 5 Steps to Friendship Code document (see below).
+This is why we have been very proactive in creating our 5 Steps to Fellowship Code document (see below).

 Every year we have a whole-school Friendship/Anti-Bullying focus to empower children develop the skills and attitudes to be able to build and maintain positive relationships within our school family and beyond.